billyball1517/gns3server-old/README.md

 Next, we need to make a gns3 user on the local machine.

-`useradd -m -s /usr/sbin/nologin gns3`
+`useradd -m -s /usr/sbin/nologin -d /var/lib/gns3 gns3`

 We need to know the UID and home folder for the gns3 user.
 Execute: